gdsbook/book/notebooks/09_spatial_inequality.md

 plt.show()
 ```

 The choropleth and the kernel density provide different visual depictions of the distribution of county incomes.
 The kernel density estimate is a *feature*-based representation, and the map is a *geographic* representation.
-Both are useful for developing an understanding of the overall.
+Both are useful for developing an understanding of the overall pattern.
 To gain more specific insights on the level of inequality in the distribution, we'll discuss a few inequality indices common in econometrics.

 ### 20:20 Ratio